Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 > The Codemagic API token can be found in the [Codemagic UI under the `Teams` option][codemagic_api_token_location].

 > [!NOTE]
-> The Codemagic API token (`CM_API_TOKEN`) is only required for the `deploy_app` Codemagic workflow, for access to internal build artifacts.
+> The Codemagic API token (`CM_API_TOKEN`) is only required for the `deploy_app` workflow, for access to internal build artifacts from Codemagic.
 This `secure` environment variable can be omitted upon the Codemagic project setup, if the mentioned workflow is not used.

 After that, you can start a build from the `Build tag` option by selecting a previously created tag and the workflow.